ognensan/zoomcamp/README.md

 4. Create a key pair and dowload it on your machine
 5. Go to the security group for the instance, edit inbound rules and add a rule to open SSH
 6. Open TCP and UDP port 4200 for prefect as well as HTTP and HTTPS
+7. Create S3 bucket which needs a unique name
+8. Create an RDS PostgreSQL database within the free tier options
+9. Go to the security group of the database, edit inbound rules and add a rule for postgres with the EC2 instance security group

 # Local Setup
 1. Dowload key from AWS and move it to your ~/.ssh folder